Xpost2000/cranklang/README.md

 The base implementation of the transpiler is in C++.
 It is not implemented in the most efficient way.
 Rather it was implemented in a way that I believe to be simple to read, and otherwise not too difficult to modify.

-## Interpreter Notes

-As of now the interpreter is just based on evaluating the syntax tree that the compiler produces.

 ## Transpiler Notes